foliveira/life-logging/README.md

 # Life-Logging

-**WORK IN PROGRESS**
+## Proof of Concept

-This project aims at developing a simple and unobtrusive life logger.
+This project aimed at developing a simple and unobtrusive life logger.

 ##Purpose